- New mandatory public health measures in effect April 6.

 - Steps to file a restraining order or emergency protection order – if someone has made you afraid for your safety

 - Native Counselling Services of Alberta – if you need help with court processes or Children’s Services, or connecting to youth supports and other community resources

 - Alberta Native Friendship Centres Association – if you want to connect with services for people who have been abused or who abuse others

-- Metis Settlements Child and Family Services or Delegated First Nations Agencies – if you are a member of either community and need help with supports for your children
+- Métis and Indigenous Children’s Services offices or Delegated First Nations Agencies – if you are a member of either community and need help with supports for your children

 Alberta’s Protection Against Family Violence Act protects abused family members of all ages, whether they live together or apart.
 This includes: